Piolintech123/WRO2026-FE-PiolinTech/README.md

 ---

 ### 2. Obstacle Challenge (Round 2 Strategy)
-The vehicle deploys its asynchronous proximity profiling matrix, using ultrasonic sensors and camera detection to bypass red and green pillars dynamically while maintaining lane reference boundaries.
+The vehicle deploys its proximity matrix, using ultrasonic sensors and camera detection to bypass red and green pillars dynamically while maintaining lane reference boundaries.

 COMING SOON......................